mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 ### Variable Storage: Creating, Passing and Returning by Value / Reference / Pointer

-- In C++, an instanbce of a variable can be stored in 3 was
+- In C++, an instance of a variable can be stored in 3 ways
     - stored directly in memory
     - accessed by a pointer
     - accessed by a reference